andrey-gorky/simple-movie-api/README.md

 Before you begin, ensure you have met the following requirements:
 * You have installed the latest version of docker on your machine;
 * You have Postman on your machine;
-* Clone current repository to your local machine.
+* Clone this repository to your local machine.

 ## Installing and Running WebbyLab Movie API